 How I Went From A Broke College Kid To Traveling The World As A Digital Nomad

-In my second year of college I was feeling stuck and confused about my future.
-I was working part time making $150 per week while accumulating debt pursuing a degree that I wasn’t passionate about.
+While in my second year of undergrad, I was feeling stuck and confused about my future.
+I was working part-time making $150 per week while accumulating debt pursuing a degree that I wasn’t passionate about.
 I hoped to achieve big things in my life but was unsure what steps I needed to take to get ahead.

-My situation was the result of poor planning on my part, but regardless of how I got where I was, I wasn’t living the exciting college life that I had hoped for.
+My situation was the result of poor planning on my part, but regardless of how I got where I was, I wasn’t living the exciting college life that I had hoped or expected I would be.

-Although, I eventually made friends and acclimated to my situation, I knew that I couldn’t stand to remain in college for the duration of my 4-year degree.
-I knew I would have to face the reality of my situation sooner or later.
-The reality that a marketing major wasn’t something I was interested in pursuing as a career and that I was only in college because I didn’t know what else to do at that stage of my life.
+Although I eventually made friends and acclimated to my situation, I knew that I couldn’t stand to remain in college for the duration of my 4-year degree.
+I knew I would have to face the reality of my situation, sooner or later.
+The truth that a marketing major wasn’t something I was interested in pursuing as a career and that I was only in college because I didn’t know what else to do at that stage of my life.

 Social pressure was the main reason I went to college in the first place and staying made it appear to my parents and friends from high school that I was doing something with my life.